In the News

 Rabbi Dan Judson's was featured in the Nov.
 9 Jewish Standard article "No dues is good news."

-Rabbinical School Dean Rabbi Sharon Cohen Anisfeld's appointment as the next President of Hebrew College was featured in several publications including The Chornocle of Higher Education, eJewish Philanthropy, The Jewish Journal, The Jewish Advocate (paid subscription only), JewishBoston.com.
+Rabbinical School Dean Rabbi Sharon Cohen Anisfeld's appointment as the next President of Hebrew College was featured in several publications including The Chornocle of Higher Education, eJewish Philanthropy, The Jewish Journal, The Jewish Advocate (paid subscription only) and JewishBoston.com.

 Rabbi Tiferet Berenbaum, Rab`13 was featured in a Nov.
 8 Philly.com story, “She's an African American rabbi with Southern Baptist roots.”